How Is The Duke of Ed Run?

 Every State/Territory has an office which is the central point of contact for Running The Award and is licensed by the NAA to run the Award.

-These offices give out the handbooks and support the Licensed Operators, Coordinators and Participants.
+These offices give out the handbooks and support the Award Units (Licensed Operators)*, Award Leaders (Coordinators)* and Participants.

 They also run special projects which you can see by visiting our projects page.

-are licensed in every State/Territory to run The Duke of Ed in their organisation by their State.Territory office.
+are licensed in every State/Territory to run The Duke of Ed in their organisation by their State.Territory Award Operating Authority.

-These Licensed Operators nominate a key point of contact, known as a Coordinator, to run The Duke of Ed.
+These Award Units nominate a key point of contact, known as an Award Leader, to run The Duke of Ed.

-Award Coordinators help Participants with their Duke of Ed by monitoring, discussing, encouraging and motivating them to reach their goals!
+Award Leaders help Participants with their Duke of Ed by monitoring, discussing, encouraging and motivating them to reach their goals!

 They are volunteers and without them the Award wouldn't operate.